HarvardMapCollection/tutorials-share/content/posts/adler/index.md

 <br>

 After creating shape data for each parcel, Adler added columns to the GIS table which tracked the following attributes:
 - For each parcel, was it developed or not?
 This was a binary value.
-If the parcel had a structure on it in 1873, the `developed` field for the parcel was encoded as `true`, and if it did not have a structure, the parcel had a false value.
+If the parcel had a structure on it in 1873, the `developed` field for the parcel was encoded as `true`, and if it did not have a structure, the parcel had a `false` value.
 - Who was the land owner in 1873?
-Adler created a column to encode the names of landowners, which is information found on the maps.
+Adler created a column to encode the names of landowners, information which is found on the maps.

 <img src="media/1873-2.png" style="width:100%; max-height:70em;" alt="vector polygons yellow">